Marco Bizzarri

-Marco Bizzarri (born 19 August 1962) is an Italian business executive, President and CEO of Gucci since January 2015.
-He previously was the President and CEO of Stella McCartney (2005–2009) and Bottega Veneta (2009–2014), and joined Kering’s Executive Committee in 2012.
+Marco Bizzarri (born 19 August 1962) is an Italian business executive, president and CEO of Gucci since January 2015 till December 2023.
+He previously was president and CEO of Stella McCartney (2005–2009) and Bottega Veneta (2009–2014), and joined Kering's executive committee in 2012.

 Biography

 Early career

-Marco Bizzarri started his career as a consultant for the financial advisory firm Accenture in 1986.
+Bizzarri started his career as a consultant for the management consulting firm Accenture in 1986.
 In 1993, he joined the Bologna-based Mandarina Duck group, and later became CEO of the group.
 In 2004, he became general manager of the designer brand Marithé et François Girbaud.